wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-regulatory-privacy-requirements-microsoft-priva/includes/2-risk-management-create-manage-policies.md

     - **Specific SharePoint sites**: this selection asks you to designate specific sites for the policy to apply to.
 You can enter the URL of a specific site directly in the URL box, then select the **+** sign to add it to your list of sites.
 You can also select **Choose sites**, and from the flyout pane, search for and select from the list of sites you have access to.
 Check the box that appears when you hover over the site you want to select.
 After making your selections, select **Add**.
 All your chosen sites will be listed at the bottom of the **Locations** page.

-    > [!TIP]
-    > If you need help identifying the SharePoint sites in your organization, visit [Manage sites in the SharePoint admin center](/sharepoint/manage-sites-in-new-admin-center).

 After you finish designating locations, select **Next**.

 ## Set conditions

 The conditions for detecting policy matches differ based on the policy template.

-- **Data overexposure**: Refer to the conditions step in the [data exposure policy custom setup instructions](risk-management-policy-data-overexposure.md#custom-setup-guided-policy-creation-process).
+- **Data overexposure**: Refer to the conditions step in the [data exposure policy custom setup instructions](/privacy/priva/risk-management-policy-data-overexposure#custom-setup-guided-policy-creation-process).
-- **Data transfers**: Refer to the conditions step in the [data transfers policy custom setup instructions](risk-management-policy-data-transfer.md#custom-setup-guided-policy-creation-process).
+- **Data transfers**: Refer to the conditions step in the [data transfers policy custom setup instructions](/privacy/priva/risk-management-policy-data-transfer#custom-setup-guided-policy-creation-process).
-- **Data minimization**: Refer to the conditions step in the [data minimization policy custom setup instructions](risk-management-policy-data-minimization.md#custom-setup-guided-policy-creation-process).
+- **Data minimization**: Refer to the conditions step in the [data minimization policy custom setup instructions](/privacy/priva/risk-management-policy-data-minimization#custom-setup-guided-policy-creation-process).

 ## Define outcomes: user email notifications and tips